kthblmfld/scrabble-solver/README.txt

 It is a Spring Boot project built using Maven.
 As such, the project can be imported via the pom file and launched via the main() method in ScrabbleSolverApplication.java during development.

+The readme is txt because this was done as an interview assignment.
+It is my own implementation.
+The next step would be to put in the Aho–Corasick algorithm to reduce the cost of computing words.
+Maybe some other project or time...

 Starting the service
 ---------------